-- Allow the egress traffic from specified source CIDR.
-The Source CIDR is part of guest network CIDR. - " Allow the egress traffic with destination protocol TCP,UDP,ICMP, or ALL. - ▶ Allow the egress traffic with destination protocol and port range.
-The port range is specified for TCP, UDP or for ICMP type and code.
+- Egress firewall rules are supported on Juniper SRX and virtual router. - The egress firewall rules are not supported on shared networks. - Allow the egress traffic from specified source CIDR.
+The Source CIDR is part of guest network CIDR. - Allow the egress traffic with protocol TCP,UDP,ICMP, or ALL. - Allow the egress traffic with protocol and destination port range.
+The port range is specified for TCP, UDP or for ICMP type and code. - The default policy is Allow for the new network offerings, whereas on upgrade existing network offerings with firewall service providers will have the default egress policy Denv.